nglaeser/crypto-glossary/src/glossary_latex.md

 A function $f$ is negligible if for all natural numbers $c$, there exists a natural number $N$ such that $f(n) < n^{-c}$ for all $n > N$.
 </details>

+**Probabilistic polynomial time (PPT)**: A potentially _probabilistic_ algorithm that runs in polynomially many steps.
+In cryptography, we usually consider PPT adversaries (polynomial in the _security parameter_).

 **Protocol**: A sequence of messages exchanged between parties to compute some functionality.
 A protocol specifies how parties should compute their messages based on their knowledge and the other parties' responses.
 Usually denoted by the variable $\Pi$.

+**Probabilistic**:

 **Randomized**: A function whose output is influenced by some additional source of randomness.
 Running the function twice on the same inputs may result in a different outcome.
 Compare to _deterministic_.

 **Security game**: A game is a challenge in which an attacker (called the adversary and usually denoted by a curly letter $\mathcal{A}$) is given some information and tries to break the security property of the scheme.
 A "wins" the game if it can give an answer that proves it broke the security property of the scheme.
 See ["Game-based security"](#game-based-security).
 <!-- TODO: link to an example game, e.g. CCA -->

+**Security parameter**: Denoted by $\lambda$ (or sometimes $\kappa$ for computational security), this is a measure of how hard it is to break the security of a system.
+Generally, an adversary's _advantage_ in attacking a scheme should be negligible in the security parameter; thus, the parameter needs to be large enough that the specific negligible function also corresponds to a sufficiently low success probability in practice.
+Computational security parameters are generally $\lambda = 128$ or $\lambda = 256$ and correspond to the size of the instance of the computational problem to be solved; information-theoretic security parameters can be lower and corresponds directly to an adversary's statistical success probability.
+[See also the [Wikipedia page](https://en.wikipedia.org/wiki/Security_parameter)]

+**Sybil attack**: Attack in which an adversary creates multiple fake identities (parties) it controls in order to increase its influence in a network.
+To an outside observer these machines can't be distinguished from other honest parties/identities.
+One way to prevent this is asking new users to perform a somewhat costly registration process as a way to rate-limit creating new identities.

 **Uniform**: A distribution is uniform, or a value uniformly distributed, if every outcome is equally likely.
 We may say that a value is "drawn uniformly at random".
 A uniform distribution over $N$ elements means each of the elements is drawn with probability $1/N$.